 - What if something is wrong with data or the meaning assigned to the data?

 - What if there’s some false data?

 - Or it’s not meaningful?
 Or has the wrong meaning?
 Or doesn’t have any meaning?

-Even though we don’t have any zombies climbing walls, the effects of information disorder are scary and there’s never been a more poignant time to talk about information disorder.
+Even though we don’t have any zombies climbing walls, the effects of information disorder are terrifying.
+There’s never been a more poignant time to talk about information disorder.

 What is information disorder?

-It’s nothing new, let’s be clear.
-Between smear campaigns between politicians since the dawn of, uh, politics, to anytime anyone has spread an untrue rumor, we’ve been dealing with information disorder.
+Let’s be clear – information disorder is nothing new.
+Between political smear campaigns since the dawn of, uh, politics, to anytime anyone has spread a false rumor, we’ve been dealing with information disorder.